-It is important that you talk through your project with the relevant Council Contact for the Funding Priority before applying for a grant.
+It is important that you talk about your project with the relevant Council Contact for the Funding Priority before applying for a grant.
 See table below which continues overpage.

-Fu nding Priorities Council Contact 1 0-25 Years Plan - Early Years Priority 1: The voices of young children in Yarra are listened to along with those of their families (principles of respect and participation) Priority 2: Young children and their families in Yarra are resilient (principles of inclusive and accessible and valuing diversity) Melissa Eastwood 9205 5411 2 0-25 Years Plan - Middle Years Priority 1: Support and enhance the health and wellbeing of middle years children and young people, and their families Priority 2: Design and deliver activities, programs, and events that meet the diverse needs and interests of middle years children and young people Priority 3: Link middle years children and young people to positive role models and enhance connections to peers, families and communities Rupert North 9426 1544 3 0-25 Years Plan - Youth Priority 1: Develop targeted prevention and early intervention programs in response to emerging themes for young people such as mental health; safety; bullying, racism and discrimination; youth justice; and the climate emergency Priority 2: Support young people to access appropriate education, training and/or employment pathways responsive to their needs Priority 3: Work with young people and media outlets to provide proactive and positive media representations that showcase talents, culture and identity of young people Rupert North 9426 1544
+Funding Priorities Council Contact 1 O-25 Years Plan - Early Years Priority 1: The voices of young children in Yarra are listened to along with those of their families (principles of respect and participation) Priority 2: Young children and their families in Yarra are resilient (principles of inclusive and accessible and valuing diversity) Jesse Grubb 9205 5555 2 O-25 Years Plan - Middle Years Priority 1: Support and enhance the health and wellbeing of middle years children and young people, and their families Priority 2: Design and deliver activities, programs, and events that meet the diverse needs and interests of middle years children and young people Priority 3: Link middle years children and young people to positive role models and enhance connections to peers, families and communities Robert Stevens 9205 5555 3 O-25 Years Plan - Youth Priority 1: Develop targeted prevention and early intervention programs in response to emerging themes for young people such as mental health; safety; bullying, racism and discrimination; youth justice; and the climate emergency Priority 2: Support young people to access appropriate education, training and/or employment pathways responsive to their needs Priority 3: Work with young people and media outlets to provide proactive and positive media representations that showcase talents, culture and identity of young people Robert Stevens